pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Pull request checks failed in GitHub
 ---
 An image showing the status of the checks in a pull request in GitHub.
+The checks are displayed in a table with a status icon next to each check.
+The checks that failed and the details link are highlighted with a red rectangle.
 ```

 To get more information about the errors, you can click on the "Details" link next to the failed check.